-As the title says Mandatory Reconsideration is a farce and I have proved it so allow me to explain how I did this.
+As the title says Mandatory Reconsideration is a farce and I have proved it so allow me to explain how I did this, but first reading the below blog first will give some background.

-Mandatory Consideration the mini appeal to DWP that you have to do in order to exercise you right to an HMCTS Tribunal but in reality it is a useless layer of bureaucracy that causes needless additional stress anxiety and worry to many claimants.
+Mandatory Consideration the mini appeal to DWP that you have to do in order to exercise you right to a HMCTS Tribunal but in reality it is a useless layer of bureaucracy that causes needless additional stress anxiety and worry to many claimants as well as delaying moneys they are entitled too in more cases than not.

 Only about 16% of mandatory reconsiderations are successful at this stage but of those who go on to Tribunal that figure jumps to about 76% but lets not forget many more who could have won, but drop out at mandatory reconsideration and lose the will to fight the injustice further that is a dereliction of duty on the DWP.